ArrickGit/arrickgit/README.md

 # Arrick Ang

-Computer Science freshman at the National University of Singapore (NUS) with a strong interest in building practical software and learning how technology can solve real-world problems.
+Computer Science student at the National University of Singapore (NUS) with a strong interest in building practical software and learning how technology can solve real-world problems.

 I enjoy turning ideas into projects, learning quickly in new environments, and improving through iteration.

 ## About Me

-- Student: NUS Computer Science (Year 1)
+- Student: NUS Computer Science (Year 2)
-- Interests: AI/ML, software engineering, web development, and applied automation
+- Interests: AI/ML, software engineering, web development, cybersecurity, and applied automation
 - Mindset: Fast learner, growth-focused, and open to challenging projects
 - Goal: Build strong engineering fundamentals while exploring impactful product ideas